ivandustin/seeds/README.md

 But I say to you that all who divorces his wife, except for the reason of fornication, is making her commit adultery.

 And whoever marries a divorced woman commits adultery.

+###### Matthew 5:33-37

+You heard that it was said to the ancients, "You shall not swear falsely, but you shall give back to the LORD your oaths."

+But I say to you, do not swear at all.
+Neither by heaven, because it is the throne of GOD.
+Nor by the earth, because it is His footstool.
+Nor into Jerusalem, because it is the city of the great King.
+Nor should you swear by your head, because you are not able to make one hair white or black.

+But let your word be, if yes, then yes.
+If no, then no. And beyond these is from evil.